-Students should have official transcripts mailed to the Registrar's office and request an evaluation of previously earned credits.
+Students should have official transcripts mailed to the Registrar's office.

 Transcripts from other postsecondary institutions and military service will be evaluated.
 Credits in which passing grades have to be earned will be accepted and counted in transfer as they fulfill STLCC's program and degree requirements.
 Transfer credits will be evaluated for degree and prerequisite requirements in the same manner as credits earned at St. Louis Community College.